DeveloperLaPoste/okapi-feedback/README.md

 # okapi-feedback

-Feedback, ideas, propositions about Okapi platform and La Poste Open APIs (https://developer.laposte.fr/)
+[Let us know](https://github.com/DeveloperLaPoste/okapi-feedback/issues/new) if you have any question, idea or proposition about https://developer.laposte.fr and exposed APIs from La Poste.